 Best Dinner Cruise: London Thames River Dinner Cruise

 Live music, a four-course gourmet dinner, one of London’s most luxurious river cruisers, and the backdrop of the gorgeous city itself, lit up for nighttime?
 There are few more romantic ways to spend an evening, really.
 Nibble on Severn and Wye smoked salmon while the Houses of Parliament and Big Ben drift past.
 Dig into a roasted chicken breast with butternut purée and braised leeks as the Dome of St. Paul’s Cathedral and Shakespeare’s Globe Theatre rise up in the distance.
 Sip a digestif from the on-board bar or even boogie down to 1960s hits on the dance floor while the boat slowly returns on its long, round-trip pathway through the city.
-Weekend cruises are fully formal: black-tie for men and cocktail or evening dresses for ladies, adding to the truly luxurious ambiance.
-This tour embarks from Embankment Pier in Central London, a particularly convenient location that’s close to many hotels and easy to access by public transport or taxi.
+This tour embarks from Tower Pier in Central London, a particularly convenient location that’s close to many hotels and easy to access by public transport or taxi.

 Best Lunch Cruise: Sunday Lunch Jazz Cruise in River Thames